Blocked Drains Bromley — Verified Drainage Plumbers

 Rodding will not fix it.
 Jet the root growth out, survey the joint with CCTV, and line or repair the joint to prevent recurrence.

-Thames Water — under the Water Industry Act 2011.¹ Call Thames Water on 0800 316 9800 before instructing a private engineer.
-If the blockage is on the shared lateral, Thames Water clears it at no charge.
+Drains serving more than one property generally fall to Thames Water following the 1 October 2011 private sewer transfer.¹ ² Call Thames Water on [0800 316 9800](tel:08003169800) before instructing a private engineer.
+If the blockage is on a Thames Water-owned section, they clear it.

-If you have already had a private CCTV survey confirming the shared lateral location, submit the timestamped report to Thames Water to support reimbursement.
+If you have already had a private CCTV survey confirming the shared section, submit the timestamped report to Thames Water with your enquiry.

 Stop using the drainage system immediately.
 Continued use risks sewage backing up through ground floor fittings.